tdwg/bdq/tg2/_review/docs/supplement/index.md

 **Specification Last Updated**: The date of the most recent change to a normative part of the Test, such as to the wording of an Expected Response/Specification (e.g.,"2023-06-23").

 **Examples** [non-normative]: Example of inputs and the expected output from an implementation of the Test given those outputs.
 ‘Pass’ and ‘Fail’ type examples are provided for clarity of each Test.
-All examples listed are also present in the the validation data suite.
+All examples listed are also present in the validation data suite.
 Example: `[dwc:phylum="Tracheophyta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:phylum has an equivalent at the rank of Phylum in the bdq:sourceAuthority.
 GBIF.org uses Trachyophyta for the Phylum including ferns"]`.

 **Source** [non-normative]: The origin of the concept of the Test (e.g., "The Atlas of Living Australia").